mjc-school/MJC-School/stage #2/module #4 String/lesson #2. StringBuilder & StringBuffer/content.md

 # StringBuilder (java.lang.StringBuilder)

 ## Overview
 A mutable sequence of characters.
-This class provides an API compatible with StringBuffer, but with no guarantee of synchronization.
+This class provides an API compatible with **StringBuffer**, but with no guarantee of synchronization.

 ```